 MYTH: Organic food is more nutritious than non-organic food FACT: Although some people think organic food is better for you, scientists at Stanford University actually found that there is no difference in the nutritional value of conventionally and organically grown foods.

-Glass Barn farmer Heather Hill talks about how her family ensures practices on their farm produce safe and nutritious pork.
+Glass Barn farmer Heather Hill talks about how her family is keeping food safe by ensuring practices on their farm produce safe and nutritious pork.